CytaStorm/Rubix-Cube-Solver/README.md

 Gil Zheng: <br />

 Saturday 28 May 2022 <br />
-Jeff Chen: <br />
-Researched different implementations of beginner's algorithm, since the python one failed, settled on a java based on to take inspiration from <br />
+Jeff Chen: Researched different implementations of beginner's algorithm, since the python one failed, settled on a java based on to take inspiration from <br />

 Sunday 29 May 2022 <br />
 Jeff Chen: Tried out java recursive implementations, failed due to heavy use of recursion.
 Decided to use basic, human style method of analyzing cube instead <br />